-function of the metric.
+In DFA work, a performance metric is chosen.
+This metric is measured within a risk-return space.
+The metric must be measurable according to the chosen accounting framework.
+Risk might be variance, semi-variance or some chance-constrained function of the metric.
 In the real world, the corporate manager is rewarded for favorable performance of the metric and often penalized by unwanted risk in the metric.
 The volume of investment in various stochastic components affects a metric's performance.
-The operational question is how should an allocation be made in investments so that performance of the metric is optimized.
+The operational question is how should an allocation be made to investments so that performance of the metric is optimized.

 In the forecast period, the modeler generates a scenario of unfolding rates of return using, say, a multivariate, time-dependent asset model.
 An example would be any of the multi-factor mean reversion models in use today.
 The simulated progression of returns for a scenario generated by one of these models is affected by an underlying mechanism that forces unusual deviations in the path back towards an expected trajectory of returns.
-The DFA model typically ties in some way the business operations to the simulated economic environment.8 This economic scenario typically generates other economic rates such as the rate of inflation.
+The DFA model typically ties in some way the business operations to the simulated economic environment.7 This economic scenario typically generates other economic rates, such as the rate of inflation.
 A scenario that is generated by the economic model is taken to be exogenous; it is mingled with expectations about corporate performance.
 The company's operations are tied to the exogenous influences of the economic scenario.

 In the end, this modeling process is repeated many times for the optimizer in the hybrid model.
-The optimizer requires an answer to the question: given an initial investment allocation, what is the end-horizon performance of the metric.
+The optimizer requires an answer to the question: Given an initial investment allocation, what is the end-horizon performance of the metric?
 The optimizer forces the model to measure the result of a simulation experiment given only an initial investment allocation.
-The model takes the allocation and produces an experimental point in risk return space.
+The model takes the allocation and produces an experimental point in riskreturn space.
 All that is required of the model is its ability to measure the trajectory of the metric within the company's business plan and a beginning allocation of assets.
 In this regard, the hybrid model is using a sort of dynamic programming approach to optimization.
 The possible outcomes are considered, and the most desirable traced back to the inputs (initial allocation).
 The hope is that the optimized feasible set is robust relative to possible stochastic outcomes in the model trajectory.
 The efficient frontier traces the allocations necessary to achieve various points in this risk-return space.
 All of this raises the thorny question of subsequent performance dominance of the on-frontier portfolios in the hybrid model.
 Do EF points truly dominate the performance of off-frontier frontier points-portfolios that are thought to be inefficient and have higher risk for the same return level?